r3kzi/kubectl-plugins/README.md

 ## Installation

-To install the plugin, clone the repo and simply move this executable file to anywhere on your `PATH`.
+To install the plugin, clone the repo and simply move this executable files to anywhere on your `PATH`.

 ## Check Installation